arnokha/scaling-o1-outputs/README.md

 This script:

 - Ranks the reduced outputs, including a control response (original response without reduction).
 - Uses an LLM to obtain rankings.
+Runs multiple permutations of ordering to reduce any bias from ordering of responses.
 - Saves the ranking results to CSV files in `outputs/3_rank_outputs/`.

 ## Outputs